floyd-fuh/JKS-private-key-cracker-hashcat/README.md

 java -jar JksPrivkPrepare.jar your_JKS_file.jks > hash.txt
 ```

-If you hash.txt ends up being empty, there is either no private key in the JKS file or you specified a non-JKS file.
+If your hash.txt ends up being empty, there is either no private key in the JKS file or you specified a non-JKS file.

-Then feed the hashes file to hashcat (version 3.6.0 and above), for example like this:
+Then feed the hash.txt file to hashcat (version 3.6.0 and above), for example like this:

 ```
 $ ./hashcat -m 15500 -a 3 -1 '?u|' -w 3 hash.txt ?1?1?1?1?1?1?1?1?1